-The solution to this problem was within the Impreglon ECTFE coating.
-ECTFE powder coating was applied 20-30 mils thick to all surfaces of the blower wheels.
+The solution to this problem was within Impreglon’s ECTFE Powder Coating.
+ECTFE Powder Coating was applied 20-30 mils thick to all surfaces of the blower wheels.
 Spin balance checks on the wheels revealed that the coating could not be applied uniformly enough so as not to disrupt the blower wheels’ balance.
-Southwest Impreglon engineers developed a method so that solid ECTFE shapes could be cut to the exact weight needed to balance the wheels; they plastic welded them in the exact locations on the coated wheels to complete the balancing.
+Impreglon engineers developed a method so that solid ECTFE shapes could be cut to the exact weight needed to balance the wheels; they plastic welded them in the exact locations on the coated wheels to complete the balancing.
 The blower wheels were then spark tested for porosity at 5,000 volts DC as a final QC measure.

 Almost two and a half years later, the wheels are still performing maintenance and trouble free.

-The customer has specified that Impreglon’s ECTFE coating be applied to all their blower wheels in service (including those designated as spares).
+The customer has specified that Impreglon’s ECTFE Powder Coating be applied to all their blower wheels in service (including those designated as spares).
 In addition to the blower wheels, other related process components, including piping, tanks, valves, ducts, and pumps have also been coated to solve their corrosion problems.